Paula Scher: Limited edition prints of The Maps

-In 2007, Paula Scher created screen-prints of NYC Transit and Manhattan that were printed on hand-made deluxe Lana Quarelle paper.
-NYC Transit portrays the island of Manhattan as a busy destination crisscrossed by a subway system of loopy, color-coded lines and stations.
-It also shows the Manhattan night famed neighborhoods.
+In 2007, Scher created limited edition prints of her NYC Transit and Manhattan paintings, printed on Lanaquarelle watercolor paper, hand-made in the Vosges region of France.
+Scher portrayed the island of Manhattan as a busy destination crisscrossed by loopy, color-coded subway lines and stations, and included names of famous local neighborhoods.
+A copy of NYC Transit print is held in the collection of the V&A Museum in London.